RLHerbert/ucsb-cs24-sp17.github.io/_lab/lab01.md

 ```
 You will only have to do the above step in subsequent labs to get the latest starter code for that lab.
 Notice that a git pull will update the starter code for all the directories within that repo (all labs) but you can only expect the current lab to have the final version of the starter code.

+In the next lab, we will talk about how to completely integrate git into your work flow.
+For this lab, you have only used it as a way of obtaining the latest starter code.
+Note that you must never modify the code in the starter-code repo because you are not the owner of that repo.
+Instead you copy the files from that repo to your own private repo or directory before you start working  on the assignment.

-Create a directory for this lab in the pilot's account and get the starter code
+## Step 2: Create a directory for this lab in the pilot's account and get the starter code

 * Create a ~/cs24/lab01 directory and make it your current directory: